cashapp/trifle/README.md

 # cash-security-sdk
-Security functionality for interoperability/interaction with core services.
+Security functionality for interoperability/interaction with core services and clients.